-ERDAS IMAGINE performs advanced remote sensing analysis and spatial modeling to create added information.
-You can also visualize results in 2D, 3D or video and on cartographic-quality map compositions.
-The core of the ERDAS IMAGINE product suite is scalable to your geospatial data.
-Optional modules (addons) provide specialized functions to enhance productivity.
+ERDAS IMAGINE performs advanced remote sensing analysis and spatial modeling to create new information.
+In addition, with ERDAS IMAGINE, you can visualize your results in 2D, 3D, movies and on cartographic-quality map compositions.
+The core of the ERDAS IMAGINE product suite is engineered to scale with your geospatial data production needs.
+Optional modules (add-ons) providing specialized functionalities are also available to enhance productivity and capabilities.